Tori Dunlap is dedicated to fighting the patriarchy through financial education.

 How to Live More Sustainably (For The Planet and Your Money) with Moji Igun

 By definition, sustainability means meeting our own needs without compromising the ability of future generations to meet their own needs.
 But how easy is it really in this day and age?

-It’s extremely important to learn with how to properly save resources, having in mind the climate crisis and many other obstacles our planet is facing.
+It’s essential to learn how to properly save resources, considering the climate crisis and many other obstacles our planet faces.

 Join this episode of Financial Feminist to hear more about living a more sustainable life.

 The guest, zero waste consultant Moji Igunwill will break down everything you need to know about managing your money in a planet-friendly way.

 Where Do I Start? (aka the Financial Game Plan)

 Let’s face it – women have it harder in business of any kind.